evilsocket/opensnitch/wiki/Rules.md

 **More on rules performance**

-As already mentioned, the order of the rule is critical.
-If you prioritize Firefox the web navegation will be faster.
+As already mentioned, the order of rules is critical.
+If you use Firefox and prioritize Allow rules to allow Firefox's connections, web navegation will be faster.

-But the type of rule also impacts the rules performance. `regexp` and `list` types are slower than `simple`, in the end, `regexp` and `list` types check multiple parameters while simple rules check just one.
+But the type of rule also impacts the rule's performance. `regexp` and `list` types are slower than `simple` because `regexp` and `list` types check multiple parameters while simple rules check just one.

 ---